-- 1. \$31,000 from HESSR taken out as result of student fee lawsuit - a.
-We plan on paying \$11,000 in the 22-23 fiscal year - b.
-Pay the remaining \$20,000 in the 23-24 fiscal year - c.
-This removes our ability to sponsor students conferences, results in less programming and support for our students and student orgs. - 2.
-Lacking direct federal and institutional access and data to students who identify as Southwest Asian North African - 3.
-1 professional staff currently and searching for 1 new staff member to begin summer 2023 - 4.
-Funding for SWANA CON (previous year was funded primarily through large carryforward balance) - 5.
+- 3. Lacking direct federal and institutional access and data to students who identify as Southwest Asian North African - 4.
+Funding for SWANA CON - 5.
 Please provide information on any recent evaluations your unit may have had.
 What recommendations were made, and what actions were taken in response to the recommendations.

-An internal review and SWOT analysis was conducted with the professional staff.
+An internal review and SWOT analysis was conducted with the professional staff in 22-23.
 Some of the recommendations included: